 - Lowlands tree-kangaroo (D. spadix) is the only member of the short-footed group of tree-kangaroos distributed in the southwestern lowlands of Papua New Guinea.

-- Dingiso (D. mbaiso) resemble the domestic dog in structure and habits.
+- Dingiso (D. mbaiso) resembles the domestic dog in structure and habits.
 It is regarded as a wolf subspecies by most authorities.
-This species of tree kangaroos is found in the highlands of west-central New Guinea.
+This species of tree kangaroos are found in the highlands of west-central New Guinea.

 - Tenkile (D. scottae) is threatened by habitat loss and by hunting as it is the main source of protein for the residents of Papua New Guinea.